-The most recent (1996) NYSDEC Priority Waterbody Listings (PWL) do not identify any use impairments for Eagle Lake.
-The 2000 CSLAP water quality and lake perception data suggest that recreation may be stressed by the presence and density of Eurasian watermilfoil growth, although additional perception data are necessary before recommending any significant PWL listing.
-The Upper Hudson Basin PWL designations will be formally evaluated in 2003.
+The most recent (1999) NYSDEC Priority Waterbody Listings (PWL) for the Upper Hudson River basin do not include Eagle Lake.
+Recent evaluations of the CSLAP data suggest that recreation and bathing may be stressed by excessive weed growth.
+The Upper Hudson Basin PWL designations will be formally re-evaluated in 2003.